huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/quality-of-life/eq-5d-5l.md

 ## How it works

 Patients answer questions about their mobility, self-care, regular activities, pain/discomfort, and anxiety/depression.
 Some questions are scored on a scale while others are more qualitative.
-The responses are converted into an index value between 1-5 which is shared with care teams via the Clinician Portal.
+The responses are converted into an index value between 0-1 and an EQ VAS score out of 100 which are both shared with care teams via the Clinician Portal.

 To start, patients select the **EQ-5D-5L module** and click **Add**.
 When they have answered all the questions, they will be assigned a score that is shared with their care team.
 From within the module, patients can view their progress in a graph and also access all their previous results.
 Daily, weekly, or monthly reminders can be set to help stay on track.